EcmaTC53/lexicon/README.md

 ```bash
 npx lexify
 ```
 This will generate the html and jsonld files and drop them into the docs folder.
-The docs folder will be automatically published to http://EcmaTC53.github.io/lexicon
+The docs folder will be automatically published to http://EcmaTC53.github.io/lexicon when you push to the repository.

 You can modify the HTML output by editing ```template\lexicon.mustache```

-For more info on lexiconify visit [the repo](https://github.com/dtex/lexify)
+For more info on lexify visit [the repo](https://github.com/dtex/lexify)